ivucica/theoutcast/theoutcast/readme.txt

 In summer and fall 2005 I've studied OpenGL a lot.
 It's taken up a lot of time, and I've been fascinated with networking for several years back from then, already.
 Since I've only a bit before that gained experience in programming Win32 in C++ (instead of Visual Basic), I've figured that I could make a program that would make Tibia (a visually extremely primitive game, but with a good structured networking protocol) a bit more modern and playable game.
 Combining my 3 great interests in computers - programming, networking and 3D - I've decided to make a modern-looking 3D Tibia-compatible client.

 On October 24th 2006 I concluded what I was thinking for a few months then: that the old codebase was no longer in state of upgradeability, and I turned to some other things, and in meantime I got enough experience to turn back to The Outcast.
-I also saw that I was not doing anything productive in OT community and so on December 16th I've decided to write The Outcast from scratch.
+I also saw that I was not doing anything productive in OT community and so on December 16th I've decided to write The Outcast from scratch - this sparked the 0.3 series of The Outcast.

+At the end of May 2007, I have released version 0.4 which was just an upgrade from 0.3.9, but here's where the client began to take real shape.

 ---